gtxaspec/shadowroot/README.md

 * shadow-beta
 * shadow-alpha

-- bonus: add the --debug argument to pass all log output to the console.
+- args: add the --debug argument to pass all log output to the console.
+- args: add the --custom arugment to run the script 'custom.sh' located in /var/shadowroot/home/shadow-user/custom.sh on launch.

 ## Uninstall: